salimamoukou/acv00/README.md

 # [News]
 - **The Ideas presented in Confiance.ai will be available with tutorials on 10/10/2020**

-If you have some questions/suggestions, please free to contact on: salimamoukou@gmail.com
+If you have some questions/suggestions, please free to contact at: salimamoukou@gmail.com